Skip to main content

 • January 16, 2026: R5.MAS Minimum Assessment Standard BIR

-Tests adoption of the Minimum Assessment Scope for Rev5 authorizations.
+Tests adoption of the Minimum Assessment Scope for Rev5 authorizations, with FedRAMP signaling potential changes in approach based on limited pilot participation.

 • January 23, 2026: R5.CRS Continuous Vulnerability Management Standard BIR

-Beta test for the Rev5-aligned Continuous Vulnerability Management Standard.
+Beta test for the Rev5-aligned Continuous Vulnerability Management Standard, which has been reprioritized to align with broader 20x vulnerability management requirements.

 Preparing for FedRAMP 20x: Turning dates into an action plan

-If you want to be ready for these milestones, start by aligning your teams, reviewing your internal processes, and making sure your documentation and controls meet the evolving standards.
+If you want to be ready for these milestones, start with a readiness assessment that focuses on scope clarity, evidence durability, and operational ownership.
 To help, we’ve created a FedRAMP Requirements Checklist that breaks down what you need to address at each stage.

 FedRAMP Requirements Checklist